wlhlm/fc980c-controller/firmware/README.md

 QMK is a fast moving project and a such it is not guaranteed that using the firmware config in this repository will work with the latest main branch of QMK.
-Because of that, this repository include the main QMK repository as a submodule pinned to the specific version verified to work with the config.
+Because of that, this repository includes the main QMK repository as a submodule pinned to a specific version verified to work with this config.

 For git to download the QMK submodule you either have to clone this repository recursively